Resampling schemes in population annealing: Numerical and theoretical results: Introduction

-Over the last decade and a half the increase in computing power no longer translates into an improvement in single core performance but rather a constant increase of the number of computing cores available.
+Over the past decade and a half the increase in computing power has no longer translated into an improvement in single core performance but rather a constant increase of the number of computing cores available.
 PA is almost trivially parallel and has no theoretical limitations on the level of parallelism~\cite{Weigel2017,Shchur2018} which means it is well suited to run on modern computing hardware that is becoming more and more parallel.
 Parallelizability is perhaps the unique selling point for PA over related approaches with otherwise similar performance~\cite{weigel:18}.
-For instance, a somewhat similar algorithm is parallel tempering~\cite{Hukushima1996} for which, however, the potential degree of parallelism is limited~\cite{Bittner2008}.
+For instance, a somewhat similar algorithm is parallel tempering~\cite{Hukushima1996} for which, however, the potential degree of parallelism is rather limited~\cite{Bittner2008}.

-Note that without weights and resampling PA essentially reduces to performing $R$ independent simulated annealing (SA) runs~\cite{Amey2021}.
-Keeping track of the weights is necessary if correctly weighted thermal averages are to be taken over the population (which is normally not the focus of attention in simulated annealing)~\cite{Weigel2021}.
-On the other hand, if weights are never rebalanced down to low temperatures, few replicas will carry most of the weight, such that most computational resources are spent on replicas that do not contribute to measurements~\cite{Gordon1993}.
-Thus, resampling contributes towards the ongoing task of equilibration of the system.
+Note that without weights and resampling PA essentially reduces to performing $R$ independent simulated annealing (SA) runs~\cite{Weigel2021}.
+Keeping track of the weights is necessary if correctly weighted thermal averages are to be taken over the population (which is normally not the focus of attention in simulated annealing)~\cite{Kirkpatrick1983}.
+However, if weights are never rebalanced down to low temperatures, then few replicas will carry most of the weight, such that most computational resources are spent on replicas that do not contribute to measurements~\cite{Gordon1993}.
+Thus, resampling contributes toward the ongoing task of equilibration and importance sampling of the system.

 Although it is well understood that resampling is a crucial part in the PA framework~\cite{Weigel2021} and despite the fact that numerous different resampling schemes have been used in PA in the past~\cite{Hukushima2003,Machta2010,Barash2017}, to the best of our knowledge, the effect of the chosen resampling method on the quality of the data obtained in PA has not yet been studied systematically.
 In the present work we attempt to fill this gap.
 Besides providing guidance regarding the question which method is preferable, we quantify the noise that enters simulations through resampling and thus identify scenarios in which the chosen resampling method matters most, thus revealing a tight connection between resampling and the temperature schedule.